 If you’re waking up hot and bothered, there could be a range of reasons why you are losing sleep.
 In this blog post, we’re going to cover the reasons for night sweats and how to get rid of them.

-Though night sweats can seem like a big obstacle, with the right tools, they're completely manageable, the best way to start sleeping better is to trial and error some cooling solutions that may help you achieve the type of deep uninterrupted sleep we all look forward to.
+Though night sweats can seem like a big obstacle, with the right tools, they're completely manageable, the best way to start sleeping better is to trial and error some cooling solutions that may help you achieve the type of deep uninterrupted sleep we all look forward to!

-There are both medical and non-medical reasons why sleepers sweat during the night.
+There are both medical and nonmedical reasons why sleepers are experiencing night sweats.

-The most common causes of night sweats to see the doctor about include menopause, infections, and side effects to any medication you might be taking.
+The most common causes of night sweats to see a doctor about include menopause, sleep apnea, infections, and side effects to any medication you might be taking.
 If you're experiencing any of these, a trip to your GP is a must!

 Apart from reasons relating to health, other more common causes of night sweats have to do with the temperature and decor of the bedroom.
-So many bedrooms simply are not set up for good quality sleep.
+So many bedrooms are simply not set up for good quality sleep.
 Here are all the causes of night sweats:

 During REM sleep, the body enters a restorative phase.
 REM stands for rapid eye movement, and it’s the stage of sleep where dreams occur.
 Brain activity during REM increases, while the body completely relaxes.
 This stage of sleep is important as it helps us wake up completely rejuvenated.